 Keeping up the momentum!

-Running a successful school partnership for over 20 years is no mean feat!
-Ian Collen from Ballyclare High School tells us how they have developed their link with the Gymnasium Petrinum in Dorsten over the years to keep their joint activities thriving.
+Maintaining a successful partnership for over 20 years is a great achievement.
+Ian Collen from Ballyclare High School shares how their partnership with Gymnasium Petrinum developed and how both schools have kept the partnership active over the years.

 How did your link with Germany start out?